Newmarket, Suffolk: Transport

-Education

-Newmarket has a number of primary schools which feed into the 11–18 Newmarket Academy, the town's only secondary school.
-The town is also home to an Air Training Corps Squadron (2417 Newmarket Squadron) and an Army Cadet Detachment.
+Bus services are operated by Stephensons of Essex and Star Cabs; routes connect the town to Bury St Edmunds, Cambridge, Ely and Mildenhall.
+There is also a town circular route.

+Culture

+The King's Theatre in Fitzroy Street includes a cinema.

+The town is home to the PGI Protected Newmarket sausage.
+Produced since the 1880s, three local butchers in the town are entitled to produce these unique flavoured sausages; they are given as a prize for the annual Newmarket Town Plate.

 Media

-Local news and television programmes are provided by BBC East and ITV Anglia.Television signals are received from the Sandy Heath TV transmitter.
+Local news and television programmes are provided by BBC East and ITV Anglia.

-The town is served by both BBC Radio Suffolk and BBC Radio Cambridgeshire including other radio stations Heart East, Star Radio, and Greatest Hits Radio Cambridgeshire.
+The town is served by both BBC Radio Suffolk and BBC Radio Cambridgeshire, with commercial stations including Heart East, Star Radio and Greatest Hits Radio Cambridgeshire.

 The local newspaper is the Newmarket Journal.

 Sport and leisure

-Newmarket has two racecourses, The Rowley Mile and The July Course, and is home to 3,000 thoroughbred racehorses and over 70 racehorse trainers.
+Newmarket Leisure Centre, on Exning Road, includes swimming pools, a gym, a sports hall and outdoor pitches.
+The town has a tennis club on Hamilton Road, and a real tennis club on Fitzroy Street.

 The local football team is Newmarket Town.
-In 2005–06 the club reached the quarter finals of the FA Vase.
-Newmarket Hockey Club play field hockey, and Newmarket Cycling and Triathlon club is an amateur cycling club in the town.
+In 2005–06, the club reached the quarter finals of the FA Vase.

+The town also has rugby, hockey and tennis clubs, along with a golf course.

 A greyhound racing track was opened around the Cricket Field Road ground, the venue used by Newmarket Town FC.
-The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) known as a flapping track, which was the nickname given to independent tracks.
+The racing was independent, (Note: Meaning that it is not affiliated to the sport's governing body, the National Greyhound Racing Club.) so was known as a "flapping track".
+(Note: This is the nickname given to independent tracks.)
 The track was active shortly after World War II and is known to have also been active during 1967.
-The date of closure is not known.
-An earlier instance of racing took place in 1933 at a venue described as the Duchess Drive Stadium.
+(Note: The date of closure is not known.)
+An earlier instance of racing took place in 1933, at a venue described as the Duchess Drive Stadium.